JoeBoiii72/TextEditor/README.md

 Terminal based text-editor.

-Use linux shell to run.
+Requires linux shell to run.

 I used The Ubuntu Shell on the Mircosoft store.